-In recent years, most virtual 3D city models have been defined as purely graphical or geometrical models, neglecting the semantic and topological aspects.
-Thus, these models could almost only be used for visualisation purposes but not for thematic queries, analysis tasks, or spatial data mining.
+In recent years, most virtual 3D city models were defined as purely graphical or geometrical models, neglecting the semantic and topological aspects.
+Thus, these models could almost only be used for visualization purposes but not for thematic queries, analysis tasks, or spatial data mining.
 Since the limited reusability of models inhibits the broader use of 3D city models and may not justify the costs associated with maintaining city models, a more general modelling approach had to be taken in order to satisfy the information needs of the various application fields.

-CityGML is a common semantic information model for the representation of 3D urban objects that can be shared over different applications.
+The CityGML standard defines a common semantic information model for the representation of 3D urban objects that can be shared over different applications.
 The latter capability is especially important with respect to the cost-effective sustainable maintenance of 3D city models, allowing governments and companies to reap the benefits of their investment in 3D city models by being able to put the same models into play in different application fields.
 The targeted application areas explicitly include city planning, architectural design, tourist and leisure activities, environmental simulation, mobile telecommunication, disaster management, homeland security, real estate management, vehicle and pedestrian navigation, and training simulators.

 CityGML is an open conceptual model for the storage and exchange of virtual 3D city models.
 It is defined through a Unified Modeling Language (UML) object model.
 This UML model builds on the ISO Technical Committee 211 (ISO/TC211) conceptual model standards for spatial and temporal data.
 Building on the ISO foundation assures that the man-made features described in the city models share the same spatio-temporal universe as the surrounding countryside within which they reside.

-CityGML defines the classes and relations for the most relevant topographic objects in cities and regional models with respect to their geometrical, topological, semantical, and appearance properties.
+The CityGML model defines the classes and relations for the most relevant topographic objects in cities and regional models with respect to their geometrical, topological, semantical, and appearance properties.
 “City” is broadly defined to comprise not just built structures, but also elevation, vegetation, water bodies, city furniture, and more.
-Included are generalisation hierarchies between thematic classes, aggregations, relations between objects, and spatial properties.
+Included are generalization hierarchies between thematic classes, aggregations, relations between objects, and spatial properties.
 CityGML is applicable for large areas and small regions, and can represent the terrain and 3D objects in different levels of detail simultaneously.
 Since both simple, single scale models without topology and few semantics as well as very complex multi-scale models with full topology and fine-grained semantical differentiations can be represented, CityGML enables lossless information exchange between different geographic information systems and users.

 2. Scope

-This document is an OGC Conceptual Model Standard to specify the representation of virtual 3D city and landscape models.
+This document is an OGC Conceptual Model (CM) Standard for specifying the representation of virtual 3D city and landscape models.
 The CityGML 3.0 Conceptual Model is expected to be the basis for a number of future Encoding Standards in which subsets of the Conceptual Model can be implemented.
 These Encoding Standards will enable both storage and exchange of data.
-Support for GML encoding is expected as a minimum, though additional encodings in formats such as JSON and database schemas will be highly desirable.
+At a minimum, support for a Geography Markup Language (GML) encoding is expected, though additional encodings in formats such as JSON and database schemas will be highly desirable.

-In contrast to the previous CityGML 2.0, the 3.0 Conceptual Model is NOT implemented as an application schema of the Geography Markup Language.
-However, a preliminary encoding in GML version 3.2 is available as an informative resource separately from this specification to allow implementation and testing.
+In contrast to CityGML 2.0, the 3.0 CM is NOT implemented as an application schema of GML.
+However, a preliminary encoding in GML version 3.2 is available as an informative resource separately from this standard to allow implementation and testing of the CityGML CM.

-The target of the conformance classes specified in this document are
+The target of the conformance classes specified in this document are:

-CityGML encoding specifications that provide encodings for the UML conceptual model specified in this document, and
+CityGML encoding standards that provide encodings for the UML conceptual model specified in this document, and

-Additional UML models that can be created by users to extend this conceptual model as Application Domain Extensions.
+Additional UML models that can be created by users to extend this CM as Application Domain Extensions (ADEs).